 Animals are likely to get stressed and panic if you get too close to their home.
 They may even feel forced to abandon their location.
 This can have fatal consequences particularly if there is young.
 A license is necessary to photograph animals in certain circumstances.

 Stick to designated paths or tracks.
 This will mean you are less likely to damage habitat or disturb vulnerable wildlife.
 You may be on a protected site such as an SSSI where the fauna and flora should not be disturbed.

 Make sure you know the protected status of a species you are photographing and the laws that protect them.
 Photographing some species during the breeding season can be seen as a criminal offence.

 Playing calls to birds, particularly on a nest, can disrupt their natural behaviour and put chicks at risk.

-Always put the welfare of the animal first.
+Always put the welfare of the wildlife first.

-We are excited that Adult Community Learning (ACL) are kindly sponsoring the Photography Competition for another year.
-ACL is one of the largest providers of adult courses in Essex and has been a corporate member of Essex Wildlife Trust since 2016: www.aclessex.com
+Thank you to Adult Community Learning (ACL), one of the largest providers of adult courses in Essex and a corporate member of Essex Wildlife Trust since 2016, for sponsoring the 2020 competition.